-Evidence informing our review of ensifentrine for the treatment of moderate to severe COPD was derived from two Phase III randomized controlled trials (RCTs): ENHANCE-1 and ENHANCE-2.10 Data on harms was supplemented by two Phase II RCTs; trial characteristics, including baseline characteristics and efficacy data from these trials are reported in Supplement Tables D3.1, 3.3, 3.9-12, 3.18-20.^{34,35}
+Evidence informing our review of ensifentrine for the treatment of moderate to severe COPD was derived from two Phase III RCTs: ENHANCE-1 and ENHANCE-2.
+Data on harms was supplemented by two Phase II RCTs; trial characteristics, including baseline characteristics and efficacy data from these trials are reported in Supplement Tables D3.1, 3.3, 3.9-12, 3.18-20.

-ENHANCE-1 and -2 were Phase III multicenter, randomized trials that evaluated nebulized ensifentrine 3 mg twice daily versus placebo for 24 weeks, with an additional 24-week safety extension in ENHANCE-1 only.36 The trials ran concurrently between September 2020 and December 2022.
+ENHANCE-1 and -2 were Phase III multicenter, randomized trials that evaluated nebulized ensifentrine 3 mg twice daily versus placebo for 24 weeks, with an additional 24-week safety extension in ENHANCE-1 only.
+The trials ran concurrently between September 2020 and December 2022.
 Participants were randomized in a 5:3 ratio to ensifentrine:placebo over 24 weeks (3:1 ratio in the safety extension in ENHANCE-1).
 The primary outcome of the trials was a change in lung function as measured by FEV1 at week 12.
-Participants were between 40 and 80 years of age, current or former smokers (i.e., ≥10 pack years), and had symptomatic moderate to severe COPD with an established diagnosis (i.e., score of ≥2 on the modified Medical Research Council [mMRC] Dyspnea Scale and post-bronchodilator FEV1/FVC <0.70 [to confirm COPD] and FEV1 \geq 30% and \leq 70% [to confirm moderate-severe COPD]).
+Participants were between 40 and 80 years of age, current or former smokers (i.e., ≥10 pack years), and had symptomatic moderate to severe COPD with an established diagnosis (i.e., score of $\geq 2$ on the modified Medical Research Council [mMRC] Dyspnea Scale and post-bronchodilator FEV1/FVC <0.70 [to confirm COPD] and FEV1 $\geq$ 30% and $\leq$ 70% [to confirm moderate-severe COPD]).
 Exclusion criteria included: history of life-threatening COPD, recent COPD-related hospitalization, pneumonia, or COVID-19, history of another respiratory disorder, lung resection or reduction surgery in the last year, or long-term use of oxygen or pulmonary rehabilitation (unless stable for the last four weeks).
-Participants were allowed to continue with LAMA or LABA therapy (with or without ICS) if stable for 28 days prior to randomization; however, patients on dual LAMA+LABA therapy or triple LAMA+LABA+ICS therapy were excluded.
+Participants were allowed to continue with LAMA or LABA therapy (with or without ICS) if stable for 28 days prior to randomization; however, patients on combination LAMA/LABA therapy or triple (LAMA/LABA/ICS) therapy were excluded.
 Prohibited medications are reported in Supplement Table D3.1.

 Baseline characteristics and key outcome measures are reported in Table 3.1.
 Participants were around 65 years of age, mostly White and non-Hispanic, and a substantial proportion of participants were not on background medication (31% in ENHANCE-1 and 45% in ENHANCE-2).
 See Supplement Table D3.2 for all baseline characteristics.
-Compared to real-world observational studies in COPD, participants in the ENHANCE-1 and -2 trials were younger, had more hypertension (60% vs. ~34%), and were less likely to have experienced a recent exacerbation.37-39
+Compared to real-world observational studies in COPD, participants in the ENHANCE-1 and -2 trials were younger, had more hypertension (60% vs. ~34%), and were less likely to have experienced a recent exacerbation.
+We rated the demographic diversity (race/ethnicity, sex, age) of the participants in the trials using the ICER-developed Clinical trial Diversity Rating (CDR) Tool.
+In general, ENHANCE-1 and -2 trials achieved "fair" diversity on most demographic categories evaluated.
+See Supplement D1 for full details of CDR methods and results.